omphe/omphe.github.io/_posts/2014-09-04-force-of-habit-day-4.md

 - Force of Habit
 ---

-#Building the RepRap print bed / Y-Axis
+# Building the RepRap print bed / Y-Axis
 Another stage of the RepRap build done today.
 The bed came together and there's another installment of the timelapse series, with some improvements to the field of view.

-{% youtube oesObr6IWQE %}
+{% include youtubePlayer.html id="oesObr6IWQE" %}

-#The Handyman can!
+# The Handyman can!
 I'm discovering the perils of being present at home, frequently in posession of a wrench or screwdriver.
 To the uninitiated, it may appear that I'm capable of basic mechanical tasks and am merely pissing about with technology trash.
 While these experiments are **clearly** in the pursuit of a greater calling, some residents of my household have come under the impression that I could be applying my abilities to the repair of various plumbing and electrical faults.

 Is there a maker equivalent of the classic geek tshirt?
 "No, I will not fix your plumbing!"

-#Timelapse building with ffmpeg
+# Timelapse building with ffmpeg
 The timelapses I've been posting are taken with a GoPro Hero3+ taking static shots every 2 seconds.
 I post-process all of these images by dumping them to a directory and then running this magical [ffmpeg](https://www.ffmpeg.org/) incantation on it: